yuriy3122/Mortgage-ML/README.md

 # Mortgage-ML

-This code is an example of usage of Kolmogorov-Arnold Networks (KANs) for binary classification task.
+This code is an example of usage of Kolmogorov-Arnold Networks (KANs) for binary classification task.<br>
-Based on the github repo: <a href="url">https://github.com/KindXiaoming/pykan</a>
+Based on the github repo: <a href="url">https://github.com/KindXiaoming/pykan</a><br>
-KAN model used to estimate the creditworthiness of loan and credit applicants using historical data and income in the context of current micro and macroeconomic factors.
+KAN model used to estimate the creditworthiness of loan and credit applicants using historical data and income in the context of current micro and macroeconomic factors.<br>
 Historical data based on public FFIEC Home Mortgage Disclosure Act: <a href="url">https://ffiec.cfpb.gov/</a>

 Kolmogorov-Arnold Networks (KANs) are promising alternatives of Multi-Layer Perceptrons (MLPs).
 KANs have strong mathematical foundations based on Kolmogorov-Arnold representation theorem.
 KANs and MLPs are dual: KANs have activation functions on edges, while MLPs have activation functions on nodes.
 This simple change makes KANs better than MLPs in terms of both model **accuracy** and **interpretability**.